Travel Nursing Canada: A Comprehensive Guide

 Pass the NCLEX-RN

-Similar to getting a Canada nursing license, you must get licensure in the U.S. by taking the NCLEX-RN exam.
+Similar to getting a Canada nursing license, you must get licensure in the U.S. through taking NCLEX-RN exam.
 If you’ve already passed the NCLEX exam in Canada, you’re ahead of the process.
-If you haven’t taken the test or did so before 2015, you’ll need to apply for licensure in the state where you plan to work, register with Pearson VUE, pay the exam fees, receive Authorization to Test (ATT) and take the exam.
+If you haven’t taken the test or did so before 2015, you’ll need to apply for licensure in the state where you plan to work, register with Pearson VUE, pay the exam fees, receive Authorization to Test (ATT), and take the exam.

 Apply for a U.S. Nursing License

 After you’ve passed the NCLEX exam (or if you’ve already passed it), you’ll be able to apply for a nursing license in your desired state!
-Before you decide where you want your first travel nursing job, you’ll want to research which states require a Social Security Number (SSN) before working there and which ones don’t require one before starting your assignment.
-An SSN is mandatory for working in the U.S., but some states allow you to obtain one while on assignment.
+Before you decide where you want your first travel job, you’ll want to research which states require a Social Security Number (SSN) before working there and which states allow you to obtain one after you begin your assignment.

 Choose a Travel Nurse Agency & Secure a Work Visa

 To work in the U.S., legally, Canadian travel nurses need to obtain a TN Visa.
 This visa allows you to work in the U.S. for up to three years, with the option to renew.
-In order to apply for a TN Visa, you’ll need to choose a travel nursing agency, work with your dedicated recruiter to find an assignment, accept a job offer, and then apply for the visa.
-Luckily, if you work with a great agency like Medical Solutions, you won’t have to navigate the process and will get help every step of the way.
+In order to apply for a TN Visa, you’ll need to choose an agency, work with your dedicated recruiter to find an assignment, accept a job offer, and then apply for the visa.
+Luckily, if you work with an agency that supports you through every step of the travel process and will get help every step of the way.

 Get a Social Security Number

-The final step to becoming a Canadian travel nurse in the U.S. and finalizing your license is getting an SSN.
-To do this, you’ll need to visit a Social Security office in the state you’ll be working in and provide the required documents, such as a passport, TN Visa, and your job offer letter.
+The final step to becoming a Canadian travel nurse in the U.S. and finalizing your license is getting a SSN.
+To do this, you’ll need to visit a Social Security office in the state you’ll be working in and provide the required documents such as passport, TN Visa, and your job offer letter.

 Ready to be a Canadian Travel Nurse in the U.S.?

 Travel nursing in the U.S. for Canadian nurses is the perfect opportunity to combine a love for adventure with a passion for patient care.
 With the chance to have a higher earning potential, work at world-class healthcare facilities, and cross off sites on your bucket list, becoming a Canadian travel nurse in the U.S. is an incredibly rewarding career.
-If you’re ready to embark on your travel nursing journey, Medical Solutions is here to help make it happen.
-Apply today to get started!
+If you’re ready to embark on a new nursing career journey, Medical Solutions is here to help make it happen.
+Apply today and let one of our recruiters find you the perfect travel nursing job!

 Learn more: